-Summary of Benefits for the Blue Cross and Blue Shield Service Benefit Plan FEP Blue Focus - 2020
+Summary of Benefits for the Blue Cross and Blue Shield Service Benefit Plan FEP Blue Focus - 2022

 Do not rely on this chart alone.
+This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-On this page we summarize specific expenses we cover; for more detail, look inside.
+Before making a final decision, please read this FEHB brochure.

-You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.fepblue.org/ brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.fepblue.org/ brochure.